SamBaker101/PATT_MK0/README.md

 ### Custom Parts

 Now that MK0 is complete I am beginning the process of replacing the wood panel parts with 3d printed ones.
-Additionally there are a numer of fairly hackey fixes (tensioners, bed leveling, endstops ect) which need more robust solutions.
+Additionally there are a number of fairly hackey fixes (tensioners, bed leveling, endstops ect) which need more robust solutions.

 As I design these new parts I will place the stl files [here](https://github.com/SamBaker101/PATT_MK0/tree/main/models/custom_parts).